jchelly/LightconeIO/README.md

 ## Installation

-The module can be installed by running the following in the source directory:
+The module can be installed to the user's home directory by running the following in the source directory:
 ```
 python ./setup.py install --user
 ```